Cornelius Lanczos: Career

 In 1927 Lanczos married Maria Rupp.
+He moved to the United States in 1931.
+Mindful of the Great Depression, he turned his attention towards applied mathematics.
+He began conducting research in numerical analysis, and developed a number of concepts in service of early digital computers.
 He served as a professor of mathematics and aeronautical engineering at Purdue University from 1931 to 1946.
 Between 1927 and 1939, Lanczos split his life between two continents.
-His wife Maria Rupp stayed with Lanczos' parents in Székesfehérvár year-around while Lanczos went to Purdue for half the year, teaching graduate students matrix mechanics and tensor analysis.
+His wife Maria Rupp, who had contracted tuberculosis, stayed with Lanczos' parents in Székesfehérvár year-around while Lanczos went to Purdue for half the year, teaching graduate students matrix mechanics and tensor analysis.
+His lecture notes on quantum mechanics examined in detail its mathematical formulation, including topics in function space and group theory.
+At Purdue, he introduced an "experimental" curriculum for female students.

 In 1933 his son Elmar was born; Elmar came to Lafayette, Indiana with his father in August 1939, just before the Second World War broke out.
-During the War, he participated in the Manhattan Project.
-Afterwards, he moved to Seattle, working for Boeing and the University of Washington.
-He also worked for the National Bureau of Standards (now the National Institute of Standards and Technology) and the Institute for Numerical Analysis at the University of California at Los Angeles (UCLA).
+Maria died in 1938, the same year Lanczos became an American citizen.
+His father died the following year.
+After the War, he left Purdue and moved to Seattle, working for the Boeing Aircraft Company and the University of Washington.
+Between 1949 and 1952, Lanczos worked for the National Bureau of Standards (now the National Institute of Standards and Technology) Institute for Numerical Analysis at the University of California at Los Angeles (UCLA).
+There, he participated in the Mathematical Tables Project.